RenatoUtsch/poly-nvd3/README.md

 will update itself accordingly.

 ### Customizing
-To customize the NVD3 chart to your needs, you can implement the `customize` function when creating your chart element:
+To customize the NVD3 chart to your needs, you can implement the `onCreate` function when creating your chart element:

 ```html